Treyson-Grange/DroneCones/Drone_Cones_Requirements.md

 *   The site needs to be able to handle many people on it at the same time
 *   Keep track of number of each cone, toppings, and other stock (that automatically updates on page refresh)
+*   Have data consistency (i.e., make sure that the customer doesn't accidentally order 1000 drone cones, that the employer doesn't get paid 4 times the amount they were supposed to, or that the number of available toppings is always accurate from user to user)

 ### App Security: